openhab/openhab-addons/bundles/org.openhab.binding.clearone/README.md

 This binding represents only a small fraction of the possible features of the ClearOne XAP units, but the feature-set implemented has been chosen to represent basic usage as a multi-room audio hub, where a single source is selected for playback on a per-zone basis, along with one or more fixed one-to-many mappings (for example, your openHAB server (as mono input) could be mapped to all outputs, for playing notifications).

 It is required to use the G-Ware software for initial configuration and advanced settings.
 This does not appear to be available on ClearOne's website any more ([original link](https://www.clearone.com/g-ware-506)).
 I have hosted it [here](https://my105e.com/confused/openhab/clearone/G_Ware5_0_67.zip).

+## Notes

+Units are linked via an RJ45 connection, over CAT5 or newer cable.
+There is a limitation of ~26m between units.
+As you approach this limit, you may find that communication between the units is not reliable, and messages are either lost, or received incorrectly.

+Pins 3 and 5 (Green/White and Green if using TIA/EIA 568B) are used for communication between units.
+You may wish to disconnect these wires, and instead run multiple serial connections.
+This binding supports this.